vighneshiyer/publications/talks/talks/latte-talk/latte-talk.md

     - "The Next Paradigm Shift of Hardware and SoC Design Methodology"
     - At a high level, we need to make it clear that this is the *hardware designer* perspective (NOT the PL person perspective)
     - We should claim right away that we aren't PL people, so we are just proposing ideas from our side

 - What is the current paradigm?
     - In terms of ergonomics, performance, agility, **beauty**, correctness
     - What can we do in the current paradigm?
 What are the limitations?

+- old paradigm
+    - wrt people, language, organization
+    - language: json on top of macros on top of macros on top of rtl, single abstraction at a time, messy and ugly interop, custom hacks for silicon flow vs FPGA flow vs emulator flow
+    - people: highly specialized, don't interact much, lots of people needed
+    - organization: teams are separated by function rather than design block
+    - tools: long iteration times, ugly APIs, build scripts on top of build scripts, everything is custom per company for no obvious reason (just historical in nature)
+    - flow: hand written cobweb of integrations, boundary bugs are common
+- new paradigm
+    - single person can tackle end-to-end development of a block

+- what do PL people want from the tools they build?
+- what do HW people want wrt new PL innovations?

 - What could be possible if we had magical tools?
     - What is the new paradigm?
     - What could the new paradigm enable that is hard or impossible now?

 - How have we tried to move towards that paradigm in the past?
-    - Here is where we discuss Chisel, FIRRTL Firesim, Chipyard
+    - Here is where we discuss Chisel, FIRRTL, Firesim, Chipyard
     - We can go deep into Chipyard/Chisel for a small example of SoC design.
     - Then work from other groups (Calyx, Filament, SpinalHDL, HeteroCL, PyMTL)
     - Why haven't these moved us into the new paradigm yet?
 What is still difficult?
 What just isn't beautiful?

 - What are the magical tools we would like to have?
     - Let this motivate the things we will discuss in the vision/proposal part of the talk
     - How do the magical tools allow us to move towards the new paradigm?

 - Now comes the vision, we want to split it into a few sections
     - The frontend design language + the new design/verification/modeling methodology
         - Incremental-first
-        - Mixed-abstraction for both design and modeling
+        - Mixed-abstraction for both design and modeling (consider that each hardware domain is suitable for a different abstraction.
+But, even within a hardware domain, there are specific )
         - Leveraging host-language type system for ...
     - The IR + the new simulation backends/synthesis backends that it enables to support the above methodology
         - Take inspiration from LNAST (graph native in-memory representation) + FIRRTL (in terms of passes and FireSim) + Circt dialects (the closest we have to mixed-abstraction today, but they don't support interaction semantics)